 If you are at fault for your car accident in part or entirely, it can be tempting to lie in order to avoid having to be held responsible for your actions.
 However, it’s important to always tell your insurance company the truth.
 This will save everybody time and effort investigating and will also make sure that you don’t invalidate your own claim.

-If you are injured in your car accident and want to be compensated by your insurance company for anything related to your injuries, such as medical expenses and lost wages, it’s important to seek medical treatment.
-Many insurance companies will not take your claim of injury seriously if you did not see a doctor for it.
-Even if your pain is minor or you’re used to toughing it out, it’s still a good idea to have it looked at by a medical professional - both for your health and your insurance claim.
+If you are injured in your car accident and want to be compensated by your insurance company for anything related to your injuries, such as medical expenses and lost wages, it’s important to seek medical treatment-even if your pain is minor or you’re used to toughing it out-not only for your own health, but also because it will help support your claim and prove the extent of you injuries.

 Be careful about the conversations you have at the scene of the car accident.
-If the other party tries to coerce you into taking fault for the car accident and you do, this can be used against you later on even if you are not truly to blame for what took place.
+If the other party tries to coerce you into admitting fault for the car accident and you do, this might be used against you later on even if you are not truly to blame for what took place.

 If the other driver who was part of your car accident tries to negotiate directly with you at the scene or afterward, don’t be tempted.
 This can invalidate your claim.
 Instead, let your lawyers handle the matter through your car insurance providers.
 If the other driver does not have car insurance, you may be covered through an uninsured motorist policy by your own insurance company.